Bet on every NFL Week 12 game at best betting sites, top betting apps

-How, where to bet on NFL Week 12: Best betting apps, promos, sites for Colts-Chiefs, Bears-Steelers
+How, where to bet on NFL Week 12: Best betting apps, promos, sites for Chiefs-Colts, Bears-Steelers

 Here's how to bet on the Week 12 NFL schedule, including Cowboys vs. Eagles and Rams vs. Buccaneers